charkost/popme/README.md

 ### Add

-You can add a page in the file like this
+You can add a page in the file like this:

 ```
 pop add <key> <value>
 ```

-for example
+For example:

 ```
 $ pop add facebook http://facebook.com